davedelong/DDMathParser/README.markdown

 You have an `NSString`.
 You want an `NSNumber`.
 Previously, you would have to rely on [abusing `NSPredicate`](http://tumblr.com/xqopow93r) to turn your string into an `NSExpression` that you could then evaluate.
 However, this has a major flaw:  extending it to support functions that aren't built-in to `NSExpression` provided for some awkward syntax.
 So if you really need `sin()`, you have to jump through some intricate hoops to get it.

 You could also have used [`GCMathParser`](http://apptree.net/parser.htm).
 This, however, isn't extensible at all.
-So if you really needed a `stddev()` function, you're out of luck.
+So if you really need a `stddev()` or `nthroot()`, function, you're out of luck.

 Thus, `DDMathParser`.
-It is written to be identical to `NSExpression` in all the ways that matter (in fact, it actually uses `NSExpression` to evaluate many of its built-in functions), but with the major addition that you can define new functions as you need.
+It is written to be identical to `NSExpression` in all the ways that matter, but with the major addition that you can define new functions as you need.

 ## Features